No Bake Cheesecake Stuffed Strawberries are the perfect party dessert. Beautiful, festive and you don’t even have to turn on your oven. Winning!

 Wash and hull strawberries.
 The more space you remove from the strawberry, the more cheesecake you can stuff in there, so be generous.*

 Sit strawberries upside down on a plate covered with paper towels to drain any excess liquid.
 Place in refrigerator to keep cool and continue drying.

 In a medium bowl or stand mixer beat cream cheese until smooth.
-Add lemon juice, vanilla and sour cream, mix until fully incorporated.
+Add lemon juice, vanilla and sour cream and sugar mix until fully incorporated.